mandiwise/graphql-operation-validation-action/README.md

 - `excluded_paths`: Comma-separated directory/file paths in the `base_dir` to exclude (relative to `base_dir`)
 - `token`: Token to use with an Authorization header (only the Bearer scheme is supported)

-The following example illustrates how you would validate the GraphQL operations whenever you push or make a pull request to a repository.
+The following example illustrates how you would validate the GraphQL operations whenever you push or make a pull request to the `main` branch of a repository.
 The action points to a local schema file in the repository at `swapi/schema.graphql`, looks for operations in the `swapi` directory, and excludes the `swapi/schema.graphql` file when searching for operations documents (because this would result in an error):

 ```yaml
 name: Validate GraphQL Operations